 Dealing with debt can be overwhelming and stressful, and finding the right solution can be a challenge.
-One option for managing debt without filing for a bankruptcy is a consumer proposal.
-In this blog, we’ll explore the pros and cons of consumer proposals, and help you determine whether it’s the right choice for you.
-If you’re considering a consumer proposal, remember that it’s important to get professional help from a licensed debt professional.
+One option for managing debt without filing for a bankruptcy is a consumer proposal (CP).
+In this blog, learn the pros and cons of consumer proposals, and determine whether it’s the right choice for you.
+If you’re considering a CP, remember that it’s important to get professional help from a licensed debt professional.
 CreditLift offers exclusive representation to debtors who need help with their finances.

 What is a Consumer Proposal?

 A consumer proposal is a legal process that allows you to negotiate with your creditors to pay back a portion of your debt over a set period of time.
-In Canada, consumer proposals are administered by a licensed insolvency trustee but you have a right to receive exclusive representation for what’s in your best interest and this is where CreditLift’s role comes in perfectly to fully represent your rights and financial position.
-Once you file a consumer proposal, your creditors will be prevented from pursuing legal action against you, and you’ll be able to work towards paying off your debts.
+In Canada, consumer proposals are administered by a licensed insolvency trustee but you have a right to receive exclusive representation for what’s in your best interest.
+This is where CreditLift’s role comes in.
+We fully represent your rights and financial position.
+Once you file a consumer proposal, your creditors are prevented from pursuing legal action against you, and you can work towards paying off your debts.

 One of the biggest benefits of a consumer proposal is that it allows you to reduce your debt.
 By negotiating with your creditors, you may be able to reduce your debt by up to 70% or more.